We use minimal analytics to improve the site. Is that okay?

 Peak Design Slide Strap

-Peak Design has a lot of different sizes of straps.
-These straps are nice because they have an attachment system that makes putting on or taking off the strap very easy.
-For a mirrorless camera like the Canon R6 or R5, you’ll likely want the medium thickness strap, but you can also go with the thin strap if you’re running a lighter setup with smaller lenses.
+Peak Design offers many different-sized straps.
+These straps are nice because they have an attachment system that makes putting them on or taking them off very easy.
+For a mirrorless camera like the Canon R6 or R5, you’ll likely want the medium-thickness strap, but you can also go with the thin strap if you’re running a lighter setup with smaller lenses.

 Available At: Amazon / B&H